Choosing the Right Massage Oil for Your Treatment Table

 Why Professional Oils Matter

-Professional massage oils beat cooking oils or lotions every time (definitely don’t use olive oil ha!).
+Professional massage oils beat cooking oils or lotions every time.
 They stay smooth during long sessions.
 Good oils glide well.
 They don’t get sticky.

-Your oil choice affects your table’s fabric.
+Your choice of oil affects your table’s fabric.
 Some oils leave permanent stains.
 Others wipe off easily.
 Smart choices save your equipment, especially if you’ve invested in an Alevo table that’s likely to last 20 years if you look after it well.

 You’re generally picking between natural and syntenic oils.
 Here’s a quick breakdown of the pros and cons of each.